Taylor Eigsti

 Taylor Eigsti (born September 24, 1984) is an American jazz pianist and composer.
 Eigsti's trio features bassist Harish Raghavan and drummer Eric Harland.
-He is also a member of Eric Harland Voyager, Kendrick Scott Oracle, and Gretchen Parlato's group.
+He is also a member of Eric Harland's Voyager, Kendrick Scott's Oracle, and Gretchen Parlato's group.

 A child prodigy, Eigsti has been a faculty member at the Stanford Jazz Workshop at Stanford University since age 15.
 Eigsti has twice won the Grammy Award for Best Contemporary Instrumental Album, for Tree Falls in 2023 and Plot Armor in 2025.

 Early life

 Eigsti was born to Nancy and Steve Eigsti on September 24, 1984, and grew up in Menlo Park, California.
 When he was three, his 17-year-old sister, Shannon, died of cancer.
 Her death made a lasting impression and continued to influence Eigsti's musical development.
 Inspired by a memory of his sister playing music, Eigsti's study of piano began at age four.
-He graduated salutatorian of his high school class at Woodside Priory School, where he returned to give the Commencement Address in 2010.
+He graduated salutatorian of his high school class at Woodside Priory School, where he returned to give the commencement address in 2010.
 He then had a brief stint at the University of Southern California's Thornton School of Music before dropping out, midway through his sophomore year, to pursue his musical career.